 You will need to carry a wallet card or wear medical identification that tells health care providers you have an artificial sphincter.
 The artificial sphincter must be turned off if you need to have a urinary catheter placed.

 Women may need to change how they do some activities (such as bicycle riding), since the pump is placed in the labia.

-Urinary leakage decreases for many people who have this procedure, but you may still have some leakage.
+Urinary leakage decreases for many people who have this procedure, but there may still be some leakage.
 Over time, some or all of the leakage may come back.

 There may be a slow wearing away of the urethra tissue under the cuff.
 This tissue may become spongy.
 This may make the device less effective.
 If your incontinence comes back, changes may be made to the device to correct it.

 Staskin DR, Comiter CV.
 Surgical procedures for sphincteric incontinence in the male: artificial genitourinary sphincter and perineal sling.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 78.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 78.